ardendaily/python-magick/README.md

 essential tools for networked witchery, consisting mostly of some verbs and nouns. all can be chained together for cyber-spellcraft.

+this is //very much a work in progress//. it will likely end up a library. use carefully.

 sigilcraft.py
 -------------
 construct cryptographic hash-digests of intention, to file or stdout. interactive.